Visual-Regression-Tracker/Visual-Regression-Tracker/README.md

 `$ curl https://raw.githubusercontent.com/Visual-Regression-Tracker/Visual-Regression-Tracker/master/.env -o .env`

 3. In .env file, ensure that the REACT_APP_API_URL has the right address.
 If it will be accessed from other machines, change localhost with IP or other resolvable name.
+Ensure the ports being used are free to use.

 4. Start service